Stable v3.13.0

 Rules:

-• WITH is optional
+• WITH is optional for write operations

 • VERIFY clauses validate the actual SQL executed at runtime